Rishikant181/Rettiwt-API/README.md

     - User Username Change
     - User Password Change

 By default, Rettiwt-API uses 'guest' authentication.
 If however, access to the full set of resources is required, 'user' authentication can be used.
 This is done by using the cookies associated with your Twitter/X account, and encoding them into an `API_KEY` for convenience.
-That said `API_KEY` can be obtained by using a **Firefox** extension, as follows:
+The said `API_KEY` can be obtained by using a **Firefox** extension, as follows:

 1. Install the [Rettiwt Auth Helper extension](https://addons.mozilla.org/en-US/firefox/addon/rettiwt-auth-helper) from Firefox Add-Ons, and allow it to run it in in-private mode.
 2. Switch to in-private mode and login to Twitter/X.